Departments & Courses

 Prerequisites: Three years of English.

 Journalism is the systematic gathering, interpreting, processing and disseminating of information, opinion and entertainment for publication.
-This course is an academic subject requiring substantial reading and writing.
+This course is an academic subject requiring reading, writing, and analysis of story.
 Legal, ethical and sociological aspects of journalism come under intense scrutiny.
-Students learn many aspects of newspaper and magazine journalism, including reporting, interviewing, feature and investigative writing, new journalism techniques, editing, computer layout and design.
-Note: As an elective, this course does not count toward the English graduation requirements.
-It is offered block 7 or 8.
+Students learn many aspects of print, online, and multimedia journalism, including reporting, interviewing, feature and investigative writing, editing, computer layout and design, short and long-form video, podcast, and other supports based on student interest.
+As a project-based course, students will produce portfolios of their work, some or all of which may be featured in SHC’s student news outlets, though club participation in the Emerald and/or SHCLive is not required.

 Prerequisites: Students must be 10th, 11th, or 12th graders with a cumulative 2.5 GPA in all previous English courses.